Skip to main content

 Research Interests

-Dr. Luskey studies the cultural history of capitalism in the nineteenth-century United States and welcomes applications from graduate students interested in working in this field.
-His scholarship has focused on Americans “in the middle,” a phrase meant to evoke both fluid notions of social position and identity as well as the emergence of a variety of brokers and middlemen who rose to prominence in the economy during this period.
-His subjects—clerks, employment agents, and slave traders among them—negotiated the commercializing and industrializing economy’s promise and peril, defined who they were through the process of market making and engagement, and sparked debates about the cultural meanings of their economic practices and about capitalist transformation as a whole.
-His current research projects focus on the business of popular culture and the shadowy underworld of spies and informants during the Civil War.
+Dr. Luskey studies the social and cultural history of the nineteenth-century United States, and has taught many courses that explore that history—from undergraduate classes that focus on Abraham Lincoln and P. T. Barnum to graduate seminars that examine the historiographical state of the field.
+Dr. Luskey’s scholarship has focused on Americans “in the middle,” a phrase meant to evoke both fluid notions of social position and identity as well as the emergence of a variety of brokers and middlemen who rose to prominence in the economy during this period.
+His subjects—clerks, employment agents, soldiers, housewives, and slave traders among them—negotiated the commercializing and industrializing economy’s promise and peril, defined who they were through the process of market making and engagement, and sparked debates about the cultural meanings of their economic practices.

 Courses Offered